Defamation: Man sues news outlets for false imputations

 BPS successfully resolved his claims on the basis of confidential settlement.
 Based on this settlement, he received compensation from the multiple news publishers for the harm suffered.
 They removed the defamatory material from circulation.
 Multiple organisations issued apologies to BPS and his family for any embarrassment and distress caused.

-Ensuring no blemish remained to his name, the apologies articulated that the commercial footage had been used incorrectly.
-They also made clear that BPS was not involved in any way in QTX’s arrest.
+Ensuring no blemish remained to his name, the apologies articulated that the outlets had used the commercial footage incorrectly.
+They also made clear that BPS had no involvement in any way in QTX’s arrest.

 See more defamation case studies here